-It’s great to get out of the arena and enjoy a fun, relaxing trail ride with friends.
-Before you hit the trail, keep the following tips in mind.
+It’s great to get out of the arena and enjoy a fun, relaxing trail ride.
+Before you hit the trail, keep the following trail riding tips in mind.

 - Always tell someone where you are going to ride and how long you plan to be out.

 - Take a fully charged cell phone and keep it with you, rather than in a saddlebag, in case you and your horse become separated out on the trail.